Atheist Democracy

-Atheist Democracy (Italian: Democrazia Atea, DA) is a political party in Italy.
-Its ideology includes secularism, atheism, and anti-clericalism.
+Atheist Democracy (Italian: Democrazia Atea, DA) was a political party in Italy.
+Its ideology included secularism, atheism, and anti-clericalism.

-Among the main goals, it campaigns for the abolition of the Lateran Treaty between Italy and the Vatican City.
+Among the main goals, it campaigned for the abolition of the Lateran Treaty between Italy and the Vatican City.

-The party was founded by Carla Corsetti in 2009; As of October 2022, Corsetti is the current secretary; others members of the secretariat are Ciro Verrati, Ivan Visentini, Rosaria Gabriele, Cai Bravi.
+The party was founded by Carla Corsetti in 2009; Throughout its whole history, Corsetti has been the only secretary; other members of the secretariat have been Ciro Verrati, Ivan Visentini, Rosaria Gabriele, Cai Bravi.

-The party requires all candidates for public office to give proof of debaptism (sbattezzo in Italian).
+The party required all candidates for public office to give proof of debaptism (sbattezzo in Italian).
 In Italy, many newborn receive baptism; debaptism is a formal procedure to declare oneself no longer part of the Catholic Church.

-Widely renowned astrophysicist and scientific communicator Margherita Hack was a member of Atheist Democracy; in 2013 she also ran unsuccessfully for the Italian parliament with the party.
+Famous astrophysicist and scientific communicator Margherita Hack was a member of Atheist Democracy; in 2013 she also ran unsuccessfully for the Italian parliament with the party.

 Marco Dimitri also ran for office in 2013 with AD; being Satanist, his move drew some criticism.

 In 2018, Atheist Democracy entered the Power to the People! coalition, also inserting the abolition of Lateran Treaty in the shared political program; this affiliation was interrupted in May 2021.

 On 1 July 2022, Atheist Democracy, together with far-left parties and organizations (Confederation of the Italian Left, Inventing the Future, The Future City, Italian Communist Party, CARC Party and Italian Marxist-Leninist Party), became part of the "Popular Unity" coordination, with the aim of elaborating and implementing common and shared initiatives and proposals.

+On 26 April 2026, via its official Facebook page, Atheist Democracy announced its dissolution and the adherence of its former members to the cultural association LaicItalia (Secular Italy), a move that became effective on 30 April 2026.